Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 Shoutout to [Name] for [specific thing they did recently].
 We see you, we appreciate you, and we’re better because of you. 🧡

-Email and text messages are the fastest ways to deliver timely appreciation — especially right after an event or a particularly demanding volunteer shift.
-The key is to send them quickly while the experience is still fresh.
+Email and text messages deliver timely appreciation — especially right after an event.
+Send them while the experience is still fresh.

 Email Subject Lines That Get Opened